amyraawhite/CSC_345_G00nz/README.md

 - **Encoding**: Converts input text to a compressed format using Huffman codes, optimizing data storage by using variable-length codes for different characters based on their frequencies.
 - **Decoding**: Reverses the encoding process, rebuilding the original text from the encoded data using the generated Huffman tree.

+**PrefixMap Class:**<br>
+The class builds/constructs a HashMap that will hold the character along with the prefix code associated with that character.
+Utilizes resizing and load factor

+**Methods Implemented:**<br>

+PrefixMap():
+  - Constructor for initialization of HashTable with no size input

+PrefixMap(int size):
+  - Constructor for initialization of HashTable with a size input

+put(char key, String prefixCode):
+  -

+get(char key):
+  - Method gets the desired key from hashTable; utilizes linear probing until the key is found; if the key is not found, returns empty KeyValuePair object / null

+remove(char key):
+  - Method finds the desired key and removes the key from the Hash Table; utilizes linear probing to find keys should they not be at the "correct" index

+resizeUp():
+ - method resizes the PrefixMap to be the next prime number and rehashes all of the values present in the hashMap

+putExisitng(PrefixPair key):
+  - Method takes an existing Prefix pair and inserts it into the new PrefixMap to preserve its current frequency

+resizeDown():
+  - method resizes PrefixMap to be the next smallest prime number and rehashes all of the values present in the Hash Table

+isPrime(int num):
+  - method returns a boolean that says if the passed number was prime or not

+nextSmallestPrime(int num):
+  - Method finds the next smallest prime number and uses isPrime to validate the number

+nextLargestPrime(int num):
+  - Method find the next largest prime number and uses isPrime to validate that number

+hash(char key):
+  - function returns the hash Value of the current key

+get_size():
+  - Method returns the current size of the table

+getHashTable():
+  - Method returns the current Prefix Map<br>